philzook58/philzook58.github.io/_posts/2025-01-13-ten_year_blog.md

 It was originally a wordpress instance that I put on nearlyfreespeech, a cheap hosting service.
 It's too bad but I don't remember the initial impetus for making it.
 Maybe [Dan Piponi](http://blog.sigfpe.com/)'s blog was an influence.
 I loved that thing.
 It slowly rotted over the next couple years until I migrated it to Jekyll and github pages in 2020 <https://www.philipzucker.com/i-moved-my-blog-from-wordpress/>.
 I never strictly speaking turned off the old wordpress site.
 It exists in a completely broken form. <https://philzucker2.nfshost.com/>

 I was in grad school for physics at the time, a decade younger.
 In the process of realizing I wasn't going to make it big there, despite the greatest efforts I knew how to give.
-That perhaps deserves a post on it's own.
+That perhaps deserves a post on its own.
 This left a wound I still struggle with.
 It gets better all the time though.
 Your twenties can be a tough time where "promising" stops being good enough and it needs to start actualizing.
 Many realities of life settle in.
 I also had a blast though, the echoes of which still reach to today.
 It's a mix.

 In the olden blog times, I thought it was a useful endeavor to explain how to install software, which is often a challenge.
 I think at some point I got good enough at guessing how to fix broken builds that it didn't seem worth making a whole post on anymore.

 This also shows from the beginning that I felt that there was no scope too small to be worth a post.
 Keeping flow is important.

 I had recently heard of Haskell at this point and was Haskell curious.
 I can see some topics that I still want to write posts about or understand better.
+I learned BASIC as a kid out of some 1$ library sale book and had fiddled a bit with Java, matlab, and arduinos in college.
+I learned python during grad school and was in love with using numpy for linear algebra simulations of waves and things after watching Gilbert Strang's Computational engineering lectures <https://math.mit.edu/~gs/cse/> .
+At 2015 though, I really hadn't been exposed to much computer science or logic in the scheme of things.

 I was interested in arduino robots, opencv, physics simulations, 3d printing, HAM radio / SDR, Functional programming.